openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 The ML-KEM + ECC composite public-key encryption schemes are built according to the following principal design:

- - The ML-KEM encapsulation algorithm is invoked to create a ML-KEM ciphertext together with a ML-KEM symmetric key share.
+ - The ML-KEM encapsulation algorithm is invoked to create an ML-KEM ciphertext together with an ML-KEM symmetric key share.

  - The encapsulation algorithm of an ECDH-KEM is invoked to create an ECC ciphertext together with an ECC symmetric key share.